-- Treatment that reinforces the child's respect for the human rights and freedoms of others.
-This principle is in line with the preamble's consideration that a child should be brought up in the spirit of the ideals proclaimed in the Charter of the United Nations.
-It also means that, within the juvenile justice system, the treatment and education of children shall be directed to the development of respect for human rights and freedoms (see art.
-29(1)(b) CRC and GC nr.
-1 on the aims of education).
-It is obvious that this principle of juvenile justice requires a full respect for and implementation of the guarantees for a fair trial recognized in article 40(2) CRC (see below para.
-23).
-If the key actors in juvenile justice, such as police officers, prosecutors, judges and probation officers, do not fully respect and protect these guarantees, how can they expect that with such poor examples the child will respect the human rights and fundamental freedom of others? - Treatment that takes into account the child's age and promotes the child's reintegration and the child's assuming a constructive role in society.
-This principle must be applied, observed and respected throughout the entire process of dealing with the child, from the first contact with law enforcement agencies all the way through to the implementation of all measures for dealing with the child.
-This principle requires that all professionals involved in the administration of juvenile justice be knowledgeable about child development, the dynamic and continuing growth of children, what is appropriate to their well-being, and the pervasive forms of violence against children. - Respect for the dignity of the child requires that all forms of violence in the treatment of children in conflict with the law must prohibited and prevented.
-Reports received by the Committee show that violence occurs in all phases of the juvenile justice process, from the first contact with the police, during pre-trial detention and during the stay in treatment and other facilities for children sentenced to deprivation of liberty.
-The committee urges the States Parties to take effective measures to prevent this violence and to make sure that the perpetrators are brought to justice and to give effective follow up to the recommendations made in the report on the U.N.
-Study on Violence Against Children presented to the General Assembly of the Un in October 2006 (A/61/299).
+- 13. CRC provides a set of fundamental principles for the treatment to be accorded to children in conflict with the law: - Treatment that is consistent with the child's sense of dignity and worth.
+This principle reflects the fundamental human right enshrined in article 1 of UDHR, which stipulates that all human beings are born free and equal in dignity and rights.
+This inherent right to dignity and worth, to which the preamble of CRC makes explicit reference, has to be respected and protected throughout the entire process of dealing with the child, from the first contact with law enforcement agencies and all the way to the implementation of all measures for dealing with the child; - Treatment that reinforces the child's respect for the human rights and freedoms of others.
+This principle is in line with the consideration in the preamble that a child should be brought up in the spirit of the ideals proclaimed in the Charter of the United Nations.
+It also means that, within the juvenile justice system, the treatment and education of children shall be directed to the development of respect for human rights and freedoms (art.
+29 (1) (b) of CRC and general comment No. 1 on the aims of education).
+It is obvious that this principle of juvenile justice requires a full respect for and implementation of the guarantees for a fair trial recognized in article 40 (2) (see paragraphs 40-67 below).
+If the key actors in juvenile justice, such as police officers, prosecutors, judges and probation officers, do not fully respect and protect these guarantees, how can they expect that with such poor examples the child will respect the human rights and fundamental freedom of others?; - Treatment that takes into account the child's age and promotes the child's reintegration and the child's assuming a constructive role in society.
+This principle must be applied, observed and respected throughout the entire process of dealing with the child, from the first contact with law enforcement agencies all the way to the implementation of all measures for dealing with the child.
+It requires that all professionals involved in the administration of juvenile justice be knowledgeable about child development, the dynamic and continuing growth of children, what is appropriate to their well-being, and the pervasive forms of violence against children; - Respect for the dignity of the child requires that all forms of violence in the treatment of children in conflict with the law must be prohibited and prevented.
+Reports received by the Committee show that violence occurs in all phases of the juvenile justice process, from the first contact with the police, during pretrial detention and during the stay in treatment and other facilities for children sentenced to deprivation of liberty.
+The committee urges the States parties to take effective measures to prevent such violence and to make sure that the perpetrators are brought to justice and to give effective follow-up to the recommendations made in the report on the United Nations Study on Violence Against Children presented to the General Assembly in October 2006 (A/61/299).

-The Committee acknowledges that the preservation of public safety is a legitimate aim of the justice system.
-However, the Committee is of the opinion that this aim is best served by a full respect for and implementation of the leading and overarching principles of juvenile justice as enshrined in the CRC.
+14. The Committee acknowledges that the preservation of public safety is a legitimate aim of the justice system.
+However, it is of the opinion that this aim is best served by a full respect for and implementation of the leading and overarching principles of juvenile justice as enshrined in CRC.